 Stay Compliant with the Local Laws

-To maintain good standing at the state level, your Delaware LLC needs to comply with two main requirements.
+To maintain good standing at the state level, you need to comply with two main Delaware LLC requirements.
 They are:

 - Maintaining a registered agent in Delaware, and